-My research lies at the intersection of comparative politics and international relations in the discipline of political science.
-Along with these disciplinary foundations, my research draws on and contributes to a rich tradition of law and social science scholarship examining global policy issues.
+My research lies at the intersection of comparative and international law and it contributes to a rich tradition of law and society scholarship examining global policy issues.
 My academic joint appointment enables me to work in an interdisciplinary and multidisciplinary environment, and I believe this type of collaboration and partnerships across disciplines and beyond the university are critical for solving the global problems facing us today.

-My primary intellectual interests concern the effects of both domestic and international legal institutions on policy and democratic governance.
-At the core of my research interests, is a theoretical concern for processes of policy change and an empirical focus on the role of legal institutions and non-state actors (NGOs, interest groups) in this dynamic.
-I have examined both domestic and global public policy issues from environmental protection and global health to human rights and labor regulation.
+My primary intellectual interests concern the effects of both domestic and international courts on rights and democratic governance.
+At the core of my research interests, is a theoretical concern for processes of legal and social change and an empirical focus on the role of legal institutions and non-state actors (NGOs, interest groups, civil society) in this dynamic.
+I have examined both domestic and global legal issues from environmental protection and sex discrimination to human rights and labor regulation.

-I am a comparativist in training and remain dedicated to broadening the field of international politics to include the theoretical and methodological insights of comparative institutional analysis.
-I conduct problem driven research and use multi-method approaches to examine real world puzzles.
-Before entering the academy, I enjoyed time working in government at the state, federal and international levels and my concern for policy solutions remains central to my research activities, including service to the National Science Foundation (NSF).
-I am also committed to mainstreaming the study of law and courts in the fields of comparative and international politics and policy studies.
-Many of the key empirical and theoretical puzzles dominating these fields – democratization, constitutionalism and globalization, to name a few – are critically linked to complex processes of legalization involving state and non-state actors, international organizations and courts.
+I am a comparativist in training and remain dedicated to broadening the socio-legal field to include the theoretical and methodological insights of comparative institutional analysis to understand the complexity of law in a global age.
+I conduct problem driven research and use multi-method approaches to examine real world legal problems.
+Before entering the academy, I enjoyed time working in government at the state, federal and international levels and my concern for policy and legal solutions remains central to my research activities, including service to the Law and Social Sciences program at the National Science Foundation (NSF).
+I am also committed to fostering cross-disciplinary collaboration, innovation and mainstreaming the study of international courts and legal mobilization.
+Many of the key empirical and theoretical puzzles dominating the social sciences, legal studies, the humanities and policy studies – democratization, constitutionalism and globalization, to name a few – are critically linked to complex processes of legalization involving state and non-state actors, international organizations and courts.

-The following highlights my publications followed by works in progress.
+The following highlights my current book project and publications followed by works in progress.

-The European Court and Civil Society: Litigation, Mobilization and Governance (Cambridge University Press, 2007).
+The European Court and Civil Society: Litigation, Mobilization and Governance (Cambridge University Press).
+Recipient of the American Political Science Association’s, 2008 Best Book Award for the European Politics and Society Section.
+Examines the European Court of Justice, transnational activists and the expansion of EU law in the areas of sex discrimination and environmental protection.
 Reviewed in Comparative Political Studies, APSA’s Perspectives on Politics, Law & Society Review, APSA’s Law & Politics Book Review, and Voluntas.
-Recipient of the American Political Science Association’s, 2008 Best Book Award for the European Politics and Society Section.
 The project was funded by grants from the MacArthur Foundation, the Woodrow Wilson Foundation and the German Marshall Fund.

-Law, Politics & Society: State of the European Union (Oxford University Press, 2003) (with T. Börzel).
+Law, Politics & Society (Oxford University Press) (with T. Börzel).
 The volume provides a unique and interdisciplinary approach to studying the EU by bringing together both legal scholars and political scientists.
 The theme of the volume provides a state of the EU while bringing European studies to the center of larger disciplinary debates.

 Courts, Democracy and Governance.
 Special Issue of Comparative Political Studies, 39 (1), 2006.
 (Editor).
 This special issue includes articles that take the dynamic interaction between law, politics and society as a starting point to think critically about the evolving role of international courts in democratic governance.